GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 1. Click **Select** at the bottom of the dialog.
 1. Click the **Create** button at the bottom to create the instance.

-NOTE: You can use the `gcloud` command instead:
+NOTE: You can also use the `gcloud` command instead:

     gcloud compute instances create chef-workstation --machine-type f1-micro \
     --image-family ubuntu-1604-lts --image-project ubuntu-os-cloud \